-Bay Lake Tower is a modern resort that sits adjacent to Disney’s Contemporary Resort.
-Guests of Bay Lake Tower have access to the resort amenities available at the Contemporary.
+Bay Lake Tower is a modern resort adjacent to Disney’s Contemporary.
+Bay Lake Tower guests have access to the resort amenities at the Contemporary.

 Bay Lake Tower Review

-While there are many benefits to staying at Bay Lake Tower, there’s one huge factor.
-And that’s being within walking distance to Magic Kingdom park.
-It’s a very reasonable 10-minute walk out of the lobby to the theme park entrance.
+Bay Lake Tower has one huge factor that makes it so desirable.
+That factor is being within walking distance of Magic Kingdom Park.
+It’s a 10-minute walk from the lobby to the theme park entrance.

-However, the grounds around the property offer a variety of palm trees and southern shrubs.
-The unconventional mix of landscaping manages to work well for the property.
+But when you walk the towers surrounding grounds, you’ll find a variety of palm trees, tropical plants, and southern shrubs.
+The unconventional mix of landscaping works well for the property.

-You’ll often find guests out on the bridge taking in the views throughout the day.
-And it’s an excellent place to observe Magic Kingdom fireworks in the evening.
+Guests often take in the views from the bridge throughout the day.
+It’s also an excellent place to observe Magic Kingdom fireworks in the evening.

-Here’s a view of the monorail coming by as I face Magic Kingdom from the bridge.
+Here is a view of the monorail from the bridge.